gomorpheus/morpheus-docs/administration/roles/role_permissions.rst

     - The Apps page allows Instances to be grouped and tiered logically into Apps.
 From this page, Apps can be deployed from existing Blueprints and Instances can be added to existing Apps.
 Security groups and environmental variables (Linux Only) may be added and edited.
 The App log, history, and monitoring tabs may be viewed.
     - This permission is recommended for those responsible for provisioning.
     -
-  * - Provisioning: Automation Integrations
-    - None, Read, Full
-    - Determines access to the Integrations tab on the |LibAut| page.
-    - The Integrations tab is where new integrations can be configured.
-These include Chef, Puppet, Ansible, Salt Master, Ansible Tower, vRealize Orchestrator.
-    - This permission is recommended for those responsible for the integration between |morpheus| and integrated automation technologies.
-    - This permission is recommended to be set to None on the Tenant Role to restrict access for Subtenant users.
-  * - Provisioning: Blueprints
-    - None, Read, Full
-    - Determines access to the |LibBluApp| page.
-    - The Blueprints page allows for the creation of pre-configured, multi-tier application definitions which can be deployed via the Apps page.
-With this permission the blueprint type of |morpheus| is available.
-    - This permission is recommended for those responsible for defining |morpheus|-type Blueprints.
-    -
-  * - Provisioning: Blueprints - ARM
-    - None, Provision, Full
-    - Determines access to ARM-type Blueprints on the |LibBluApp| page.
-The "Provision" permission allows for provisioning Apps from ARM Blueprints without the ability to create or edit them.
-    - The Blueprints page allows for the creation of pre-configured, multi-tier application definitions which can be deployed via the Apps page.
-With this permission the blueprint type of ARM is available.
-    - This permission is recommended for those responsible for defining ARM blueprints.
-    -
-  * - Provisioning: Blueprints - CloudFormation
-    - None, Provision, Full
-    - Determines access to CloudFormation-type Blueprints on the |LibBluApp| page.
-The "Provision" permission allows for provisioning Apps from CloudFormation Blueprints without the ability to create or edit them.
-    - The Blueprints page allows for the creation of pre-configured, multi-tier application definitions which can be deployed via the Apps page.
-With this permission the blueprint type of CloudFormation is available.
-    - This permission is recommended for those responsible for defining CloudFormation blueprints.
-    -
-  * - Provisioning: Blueprints - Helm
-    - None, Provision, Full
-    - Determines access to Helm-type Blueprints on the |LibBluApp| page.
-The "Provision" permission allows for provisioning Apps from Helm Blueprints without the ability to create or edit them.
-    - The Blueprints page allows for the creation of pre-configured, multi-tier application definitions which can be deployed via the Apps page.
-With this permission the blueprint type of Helm is available.
-    - This permission is recommended for those responsible for defining Helm blueprints.
-    -
-  * - Provisioning: Blueprints - Kubernetes
-    - None, Provision, Full
-    - Determines access to Kubernetes-type Blueprints on the |LibBluApp| page.
-The "Provision" permission allows for provisioning Apps from Kubernetes Blueprints without the ability to create or edit them.
-    - The Blueprints page allows for the creation of pre-configured, multi-tier application definitions which can be deployed via the Apps page.
-With this permission the blueprint type of Kubernetes is available.
-    - This permission is recommended for those responsible for defining Kubernetes blueprints.
-    -
-  * - Provisioning: Blueprint - Terraform
-    - None, Provision, Full
-    - Determines access to Terraform-type Blueprints on the |LibBluApp| page.
-The "Provision" permission allows for provisioning Apps from Terraform Blueprints without the ability to create or edit them.
-    - The Blueprints page allows for the creation of pre-configured, multi-tier application definitions which can be deployed via the Apps page.
-With this permission the blueprint type of Terraform is available.
-    - This permission is recommended for those responsible for defining Terraform blueprints.
-    -
   * - Provisioning: Clone Instance
     - None, Full
     - Determines access to the Clone Instance selection from the Actions menu on an Instance detail page